giraugh/abduction/README.md

 - Players greeting each other
 - Memories
 - Fire spreading

-Websocket Updates
-- Resuming websocket when dead
-- Backport this to qubit

-Migration Safety
-- When we make certain changes, I want to update some kind of version tag and then force a new game to be deployed when the CI build runs
-- this could quite literally use the rust version and put something in the db

 Game linking design
   - Do we have one huge week-long game? or roughly one game a day?